exposit/pythia-oracle/HELP.md

 If there are entries in the "backup_behavior" list, specifically "app_start" and/or "app_exit", Pythia will zip up your save folder when one of those events occurs.
 If this list is empty, no backups will be made at all.

 If the backup_limit is set to 0, Pythia will keep all backups.
 If it's set to a negative number, no backups at all will be made (regardless of backup_behavior).
 If it's set to a positive number, only up to that number of backups will be made, and older ones will be deleted when a new one is made.

+### Output Log Files & Templates

+Output log file templates are stored in "resources/logforms".

+Current templates are html with javascript, html fiction only, html complete, markdown fiction only, markdown complete, and markdown versions with YAML headers pulled from config.py.

+By default, all log files are enabled.
+To disable a log template, change "False" under "exclude()" to "True".

+To make a new template, duplicate an existing one and change the "makeLogFile" routine.

+### Configuring Panels

+By default, all Pythia core panels (in "resources/panels") are enabled.
+To disable a panel, change "False" under "exclude()" to "True".
+You may experience odd results if you disable a panel other widgets rely on, so proceed with caution.

+For Seeds, simply delete or rename any files in the "resources/panels/seeds" folder you don't wish to have show up in your Seeds panel.
+Be sure to delete (or add) all four subtypes when changing seed source files.

 ##Title Screen